Looking-Glass/armbian-zram-config/README.md

 # armbian-zram-config
-zram scripts from Armbian project
+zram scripts from Armbian project used by Looking Glass Go